19hours/sg-statutes/Acts/Income Tax Act.md

 (B) any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

-(ab) subject to subsection (2B) and such conditions as may be prescribed by regulations, any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2013, to any person —
+(ab) subject to subsection (2B) and such conditions as may be prescribed by regulations, any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2018, to any person —

 (i) who is not resident in Singapore and who does not have any permanent establishment in Singapore; and

 (ii) who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

 [34/2008 wef 16/12/2008]

+[Act 19 of 2013 wef 01/01/2014]

 (b) subject to subsections (2C) and (2D) and such conditions as may be prescribed by regulations —